 The best benefit that you have as a Federal Employee is your Federal Employee Health Benefits (FEHB); we cannot say that enough.
-If anyone ever tells you to discontinue your FEHB, that should be the first sign they most likely do not understand your Federal Employee Benefits.
+If anyone ever tells you to discontinue your FEHB, that should be the first sign they most likely do not understand Federal Employee Benefits.

 Run away from this person.
 If you cannot run, back up slowly and do not take their advice.

-There is always an exception to every rule but we seldom see a reason why a Federal Employee who is eligible should discontinue their Federal Employee Health Benefits in retirement.
+There is always an exception to every rule.
+But we seldom see a reason why a Federal Employee who is eligible should discontinue their Federal Employee Health Benefits in retirement.

 - High Deductible plans that offer catastrophic risk protection with higher deductibles,